heroofhyla/mandelbrot-explorer/README.md

 ### Itch credentials

-The deployment script expects to find an itch.io credentials file at `cred/itch.cred`.
-Execute the following in bash to create these credentials, starting from the root of the repository.
+The deployment script expects to find itch.io credentials under `creds`.
+Execute the following in bash to create these credentials, starting from the root of the repository and replacing the placeholder with your itch username.

 ```
 mkdir cred
 cd cred
+echo "USERNAME=<your itch.io username goes here>" > itch_username.sh
 butler login -i itch.cred
 ```

 A browser window will automatically open to itch.io, prompting you to confirm that you want to allow access.

-Note that this credential file is listed in .gitignore, so it will not be saved in your repository.
+Note that this cred directory is listed in .gitignore, so it will not be saved in your repository.
 You will need to regenerate it whenever you work on the project from a different machine.

 ### Game configuration

-Update your game configuration in scripts/config.sh.
-Fill in your itch.io username and the URL slug for your game.
+Update your game configuration in `scripts/config.shq.
+Fill in the URL slug for your game.
 Take a note of the list of builds as well.
 Remove any builds you don't plan to support, and add any new builds you will need.

 The build names are in the format `build_preset_name:executable_file_name`.
 You can name the build presets whatever you want; the names you choose here will be used for the itch.io upload channels and will also be included in the zip filenames for each platform.

-### Notes on project structure

-This project structure includes an outer directory for all meta information such as build scripts, credential files, planning documents, etc. The actual Godot project is inside a subdirectory called "godot".

-Inverted directory structures where the meta information is contained within a subdirectory are also valid.
+### Commit tagging

+As part of the build process, a version number is generated and written to version.txt, both at the root of the repository and in `godot/version_info/`.
+This version number is based on the output of `git describe`, and will fail if there are no tags in the repository.
+Make a habit of tagging before building.

+### Updating changelog

+The file `changes.txt` should be used as a changelog.
+It is automatically copied into `godot/version_info/` by the build script.